antor44/livestream_video/README.md

 ```

 This command will create three tabs with the names "My live recordings", "Online downloads", "TV recordings", and the colors red, green, and orange ("#ff7e00"), respectively.

-You can also run different "playlist4whisper" copies in separate directories, each with its own playlist and configuration files.

 </br>
 </br>